10 min read | May 26, 2023

 How irreplaceable habitats can be protected

-Developers and planning authorities play a crucial role in protecting irreplaceable habitats - they should engage in early consultation and adopt a nature-first approach in decision-making, prioritising the avoidance of harm to irreplaceable habitats.
+Developers and planning authorities play a crucial role in protecting irreplaceable habitats.
+If such habitats are on a site both parties should engage in early consultation and adopt a nature-first approach in decision-making, prioritising the avoidance of harm to irreplaceable habitats.
 This can be achieved by thoroughly assessing site suitability, exploring alternative development locations, and implementing robust mitigation measures when necessary.
 Developers should also engage with LPAs and make sure that local strategies are consulted to identify and protect irreplaceable habitats.

 Such documents include (as examples) Local Nature Recovery Strategies; National Character Areas Objectives; Local Ecological Networks Shoreline Management Plans; Estuary Strategies; Green Infrastructure Strategies.
 These local strategies help identify areas of high ecological value, including irreplaceable habitats, and guide development plans accordingly.